-While you are in the hospital, you may be faced with a number of decisions.
+When you are diagnosed with illness or disease, or while you are in the hospital, you may be faced with a number of decisions.
 Some may be as simple as choosing your meals from the menu.
-Others may be more difficult, such as making a decision about an operation.
+Others may be more difficult, such as making a decision about an operation or treatment option.
 This information has been designed to help you deal with the difficult choices.

 Begin by Asking Questions

-Cleveland Clinic is a teaching institution and some of the physicians, nurses and other healthcare providers may be in training, gaining valuable experience beyond their basic academic preparation.
-You should speak with your doctor if you have questions or concerns about this.
+Cleveland Clinic is not only a hospital, but also a teaching institution.
+Some of the physicians, nurses and other healthcare providers may be in training, gaining valuable experience beyond their basic academic preparation.
+You should speak with your doctor if you have any questions or concerns about this.

 Below, find some frequently asked questions to consider:

 - Why is this procedure or treatment necessary?